-Student eligibility is determined by such primary factors as GPA and disciplinary record.
-Students must have sophomore, junior or senior year status during the period they plan to study abroad in order to be eligible.
-Students with a 3.0 GPA will be eligible for the majority of approved programs while students below a 3.0 GPA will have increasingly limited options.
-Students who do not receive disciplinary clearance from the Director of Student Conduct or designee will be ineligible to participate.
-Students with conduct holds due to incomplete sanctions or who are on Conduct Probation are ineligible to participate.
-Students with concerning or serious conduct history must be cleared by the Director of Student Conduct and the Associate Dean of Student Life.
+Student eligibility is determined by such factors as academic and disciplinary records.
+Students typically process must have sophomore, junior or senior year status during the period they plan to study abroad in order to be eligible.
+Students with a 2.75 GPA will be eligible for the majority of approved programs while students below a 2.75 GPA will have increasingly limited options.
+Students with conduct holds or who are on conduct probation are ineligible to participate.
+Students with concerning or serious conduct history must be cleared by the Director of Community Standards and Wellbeing of the Dean of Student Life.

-If a student has been approved for study abroad and is subsequently placed on academic warning/probation or is subject to official college discipline, the student must inform the Study Abroad Office.
-Being placed on academic warning/probation or being subject to official college discipline may result in withdrawal of approval to study abroad.
-Students who withdraw (or are required to withdraw) from a program at any stage are responsible for any unrecoverable payments made by the University to the program on behalf of the student, in addition to the required University tuition and fees.
+If a student has been approved for study abroad and is subsequently placed on academic warning/probation or is subject to official college discipline, approval for study abroad may be withdrawn.
+Students who voluntarily withdraw (or are required to withdraw) from a program at any stage are responsible for any unrecoverable payments made by the University to the program on behalf of the student, in addition to any applicable University tuition and fees.

-All approved study abroad programs are offered to Redlands students at the current cost of room, board, tuition, and fees at the University of Redlands.
-The University, in turn, underwrites the direct and required program expenses of tuition, room, and board.
-Elective program choices (e.g., field trips, overloads, etc.) are the direct personal responsibility of the student.
+All approved study abroad programs are offered to Redlands students at the current cost of standard room and board, tuition, and fees at the University of Redlands.
+The University, in turn, underwrites the required program expenses of tuition, room, and board.
+Elective program choices (e.g., field trips, course overloads, etc.) are the direct personal responsibility of the student.

 All students will be automatically enrolled in mandatory international insurance coverage for the duration of their program period abroad.
 Students are responsible for this fee.
-The insurance may only be waived at the discretion of the Director of Study Abroad when a partner program requires students enroll in their insurance plan and when this coverage satisfies University coverage requirements.
+The insurance is only waived at the discretion of the Director of Study Abroad when a partner program requires the students enroll in their insurance plan and when this coverage satisfies University coverage requirements.

-As part of preparation for a semester abroad, students are responsible for arranging and paying for their own transportation to and from the study center.
+As part of preparation for a semester abroad, students are responsible for arranging and paying for their own transportation to and from the study center or university.
 Partner programs that include transportation to the study site as part of the comprehensive program fee will be asked to bill the student directly for these charges.